maskho/audiotextbooks/content/codes/content.md

 Interactive Element: using a chart like this: https://www.asciitable.com students would either type in a word and an animation would show it being converted to ASCII or they would type in a word and then click on elements in the table to convert their message to ASCII.
 They would then see their word appear as a series of numbers.

 As you can see your word (their word from above) has been re-written as (the ASCII text from above) and we know how to encrypt a series of numbers using RSA.
-The computer can then transform this into binary (Link to Mathigon section on Binary) and send the message through the internet; safe in the knowledge it is secure and unreadable by anyone without a corresponding key.
+The computer can then transform this into binary (Link to Madras section on Binary) and send the message through the internet; safe in the knowledge it is secure and unreadable by anyone without a corresponding key.

 ---